MasonChinkin/availableFlatSurface/README.md

 Hello!
 Thanks for checking out this project.

-AvailableFlatSurface is a clone of [OpenTable](opentable.com "OpenTable") using a react/redux front end calling to a rails/PostgreSQL backend hosted on Heroku.
+AvailableFlatSurface is a clone of [OpenTable](opentable.com "OpenTable") using a React + Redux front end calling to a Rails + PostgreSQL backend.

-The user can search restaurants, make reservations, save and review restaurants (coming soon), and see their save and reservation history on their profile.
+CRUD features include reservations, reviews, and saved restaurants.

 ## Index